Ateeq-afk/Ateeq_final/README.md

 The data is stored in memory for now, so restarting the server will clear all users and bookings.

+**Note**: SMS notification support has been removed.
+The application no longer sends text messages when actions occur.

 ## Front-end

 The React front-end (inside `src/`) was generated with Vite and uses Supabase for authentication.
 Run the front-end with `npm run dev` and use the `/signup` and `/signin` pages to create an account in Supabase and log in.
 The Express server remains as a small example of username based APIs but is not required for Supabase auth.